 Wagner et al. [6] hypothesized that the retrieval errors observed in arid regions may be caused by the high penetration of C-band waves into dry soil, leading to volume scattering from stony soil layers or scattering by subsurface discontinuities, e.g., a rock surface beneath a shallow layer of sand.
 This explanation was supported by controlled laboratory experiments with a C-band profiling radar that allows resolving signals originating from the soil surface layer from subsurface signals [32].
-These experiments demonstrated that a distinct, brightly reflecting subsurface below a 10-12 cm thick layer of sand can produce strong backscatter signals, causing total backscatter to increase when the moisture content of the sand decreases.
-This behavior can be modeled with an exponential subsurface scattering term that predicts an increase of subsurface scattering contributions with decreasing soil wetness that may counteract the signal from the soil surface [33].
-When confronting the bare soil backscatter model with and without the new subsurface scattering term to three years of ASCAT backscatter observations acquired over a region covering parts of south-western Europe and north-western Africa, it was found that subsurface scattering is not just limited to arid environments, but appears to be a much more widespread phenomenon that may also emerge in more humid regions during dry periods [33].
+These experiments demonstrated that a distinct, brightly reflecting subsurface below a 10-12-cm-thick layer of sand can produce strong subsurface scattering signals.
+This can result in a situation where total backscatter, which is the sum of the contributions from the soil surface and the subsurface discontinuities, is relatively high under completely dry conditions.
+However, when the soil becomes wet, the signals from the subsurface scatterers are increasingly absorbed by the water molecules in the intermediate soil layer, causing an initial decrease of backscatter for dry soil conditions, or potentially a complete reversal of the relationship between backscatter and soil moisture, especially in the presence of highly reflective subsurface discontinuities.

+The damping of the subsurface scattering signals with increasing soil moisture content can be modeled with an exponential subsurface scattering term [33].
+When confronting a backscatter model with and without the new subsurface scattering term to three years of ASCAT backscatter observations acquired over a region covering parts of southwestern Europe and north-western Africa, it was found that subsurface scattering is not just limited to arid environments, but appears to be a much more widespread phenomenon that may also emerge in more humid regions during dry periods [33].
+Naively assuming that subsurface scattering is detectable over half of the world's drylands then over 20% of all ASCAT grid points over land may be affected [34].
 For ASCAT SSM retrievals, it would hence be essential to account not only for the scattering contributions from the soil surface and vegetation layers but also for those from subsurface discontinuities.
-Unfortunately, this is currently not the case in the TU Wien change detection algorithm, impairing the quality of the H SAF ASCAT SSM data.
-To varying degrees, this also affects downstream soil moisture data products such as produced by the European Space Agency's Climate Change Initiative (ESA CCI) [34], the Copernicus Global Land Monitoring Service (CGLS) [35], [36] and the National Oceanic and Atmospheric Administration [13].
+Unfortunately, this is currently not the case in the TU Wien change detection algorithm, impairing the quality of the H SAF ASCAT SSM data to a yet unknown extent.
+To varying degrees, this also affects downstream soil moisture data products such as those produced by the European Space Agency's Climate Change Initiative (ESA CCI) [35], the Copernicus Global Land Monitoring Service (CGLS) [36], [37], and the National Oceanic and Atmospheric Administration [13].

-Therefore, this study aims at detecting subsurface scattering effects at a global scale and discussing their impacts on ASCAT SSM retrievals.
+Therefore, this study aims at detecting subsurface scattering areas at a global scale and discussing impacts on ASCAT SSM retrievals.
 This will contribute to the understanding of the interaction of C-band microwaves with the Earth's surface and allow users of H SAF ASCAT SSM data to make informed decisions about where and when to mask the SSM retrievals.
-Additionally, the subsurface scattering information obtained from this study can serve as a crucial and independent predictor, alongside other factors such as vegetation and soil properties, in the development of more accurate models for predicting uncertainties in remotely sensed soil moisture datasets [12], [37].
+In addition, the subsurface scattering information obtained from this study can serve as a crucial and independent predictor, alongside other factors such as vegetation and soil properties, in the development of more accurate models for predicting uncertainties in remotely sensed soil moisture datasets [12], [38].